OcZi/release-watcher/README.md

 # Release Watcher
 A small API to request github releases (<10 kb size).
 Methods of release are inspired by python's version info.

-Supports Gson as deserializer of requests (Jackson and other dependencies can be adapted).
+Supports Gson as deserializer of requests (Jackson and other libs can be adapted).
 ## Usage
 ```java
 import me.oczi.release.GithubReleases;